zoomlogo/flax/wishlist.md

 - ς join each of one to another

 QUICKS
-- two links as monad
+- $ two links as monad
-- two links as dyad
+- ¢ two links as dyad
-- three links as monad
+- £ three links as monad
-- three links as dyad
+- ¥ three links as dyad
-- four links as monad
+- € four links as monad
-- four links as dyad
+- ₹ four links as dyad
-- map; zipwith
+- ' map; zipwith
-- each left
+- ’ each left
-- each right
+- ‘ each right
-- quick map
+- ¨ quick map
 - map over permutations
-- map over prefixes
+- ⊸ map over prefixes
-- ternary if
+- ? ternary if
-- while
+- ω while
-- repeat
+- ⍤ repeat
 - apply at
 - self arguments; monad as dyad using right argument
 - swap arguments; monad as dyad using left argument